Tucumcari Tonight

 I had first heard of Tucumcari in 1989.
 The movie Rain Man was on TV and Tom Cruise — even high school boys back then had a thing for him — making a phone call in the movie, said the words, “I’m in Tucumcari.”
 For whatever odd reason, that line stuck in my head.

-As a teenager growing up in India before the economic reforms, I knew of NY, LA, DC, Chicago, Boston but Tucumcari?
-What is this place?
-Where is it?
+As a teenager growing up in India before the economic reforms, I knew of New York, LA, DC, Chicago, Boston — but Tucumcari?
+What was this place?
+Where was it?
 Google Maps would only come a couple of decades later.
-So, I laid open the world atlas (yes, those things) and tried to locate this funny sounding place but to no avail.
+So I laid open the world atlas (yes, those things) and tried to locate this funny-sounding place, but to no avail.
 I’m pretty sure I didn’t even know where to actually look.
-Anyhow, I concluded with a fair degree of a credence that this was a made up place for the movie.
+Anyhow, I concluded with a fair degree of credence that this was a made-up place for the movie.
 Until decades later, when I had moved to the United States and read about it.
-My prior assumptions were proven wrong, since this place was real and still existed.
+My prior assumptions were proven wrong.
+Tucumcari was real — and still hanging on.